janjongboom/ttn-conf-workshop/instructions.md

 1. This generates your public / private key (see certs/ directory), and the `UpdateCerts.h` file, which contains the public key and the UUIDs for your device class.
 1. Copy the content of `UpdateCerts.h`.
 1. Create a new file in the online compiler (named `UpdateCerts.h`) and add the content.
-1. Hit *Compile* again and flash.
-1. Your device should show as registered in the TTN console, and you should see data from the sensors coming through.

 ## 4. Multicast